nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Command Parsing
 The [**Logic**](#logic-component) section briefly explains how the user's input is broken down, but the process is explained more thoroughly here.

-Parsing of commands is a three-step process - processing the first command word, then the arguments (if any), and constructing the Command instance.
+This process works by creating handling the parsing of commands and arguments separately.
+The first word in the user input is taken to be the command, and the rest of the input to be arguments.
+A `Command` object is then generated.

-The `add`, `edit`, `find`, `list`, and `delete` commands can apply to either users or books.
+One feature is that a command can recursively contain another command as a subcommand.
+We chose this approach as the `add`, `edit`, `find`, `list`, and `delete` commands can apply to either users or books.
 These commands need additional subcommands and additional parsers to handle the different execution logic and command-line flags for users and books.
-Thus, the arguments to these commands are actually subcommands.
+Thus, a recursive structure allows for easy extensibility and to share code via parent classes.

-Compare the commands `loan 1 1` with `delete user 1`. `loan 1 1` has two integer arguments, which cannot be broken down further.
+Compare the command `loan 1 1` with `delete user 1`. `loan 1 1` has two integer arguments, which cannot be broken down further.
 However, the arguments `user 1` for `delete` can be treated as a single self-complete subcommand on their own.

-These commands (and subcommands) are represented as enums to associate each possible command from the user with a parser.

 #### Design consideration:

-This approach was chosen to reduce code duplication, and to manage the complexity of `PrimaryParser`.
-Now, `DeleteUserCommand` (`delete user`) and `DeleteBookCommand` (`delete book`) can share similar code through a common parent `DeleteCommand` (`delete`).
+This approach was chosen to reduce code duplication and to manage the complexity of `PrimaryParser`.
+For example, `DeleteUserCommand` (`delete user`) and `DeleteBookCommand` (`delete book`) can share similar code through a common parent `DeleteCommand` (`delete`).
+Such commands which can contain subcommands like `add` or `delete` also inherit from the abstract `CommandParser`, which has a shared `parse()` method.
+This proved to be useful, as the `list` command in particular has many subcommands.

-Enums were chosen, as they use less memory (as enums are `final` subclasses of java.lang.Enum) than HashMap for key-value storage, and are easy to modify.
+These commands (and subcommands) are represented as enums to associate each possible command from the user with a `Parser` specific to that command.
+Enums were chosen, as they use less memory (as enums are `final` subclasses of `java.lang.Enum`) than `HashMap` for key-value storage, and are easy to modify.
 Furthermore, they help to ensure type-checking during compile-time, preventing bugs.
-They also have a semantic value; they represent to both readers and future developers the current allowed constants.
+They also have a semantic value; they represent to both us developers and to readers of the code the current allowed constants.

 ### Add feature
 #### Adding a book/user